-Interest from other investments - The increase in interest from other investments is due to higher average cash balances and higher interest rates during the three months ended March 31, 2020 versus the same period in 2019.
+Interest from other investments - The decrease in interest from other investments is due to lower interest rates received on our cash and cash equivalents during the three months ended June 30, 2020 versus the same period in 2019.

 Dividend and other investment income - Dividend income is comprised of cash distributions from limited liability companies (LLCs) and corporations in which we have invested.
 Our investment agreements with certain LLCs require those LLCs to distribute funds to us for payment of income taxes on our allocable share of the LLC's profits.
 These portfolio companies may also elect to make additional discretionary distributions.
 Dividend income will fluctuate based upon the profitability of these LLCs and corporations and the timing of the distributions or the impact of new investments or divestitures.
 The dividend distributions for the respective periods were: